If you’ve been injured and someone else is at fault, you may be able to file and win a personal injury lawsuit.

 Is pre-settlement funding safe?

-For years, critics have claimed that the lawsuit lending industry is a predatory endeavor.
-Specifically, they have asserted that lenders have taken advantage of vulnerable people by charging exorbitant interest and fees.
+For years, critics have claimed that the lawsuit funding industry is a predatory endeavor.
+Specifically, they have asserted that funding companies have taken advantage of vulnerable people by charging exorbitant charges, interest or fees.
 They have also called for government intervention and regulation of the industry, arguing that the industry has been unable to police this conduct.

-Some states have heeded this call and outlawed lawsuit lending altogether.
-In others, reputable funding companies have taken steps to promote accountability and honest business practices, through trade groups like the Alliance for Responsible Consumer Legal Funding.
-In fact, in some states, funding companies are licensed and subject to clear disclosure requirements.
+Some states have established licensing, disclosure and other requirements based on recommendations and support from reputable funding companies to promote accountability and honest business practices, through trade groups like the Alliance for Responsible Consumer Legal Funding.
 Oasis is proud to be one of the leaders in this effort.
 In recognition for our hard work, we have received superior ratings from both Trustpilot and the Better Business Bureau.

 Most importantly, we have helped thousands of accident victims get the financial relief they need while awaiting the financial compensation they deserve.

 Oasis provides pre-settlement funding, also known as consumer litigation funding, to its customers through different products depending on their state of residence or cause of action.
 Many consumers will be provided pre-settlement funding in the form of a purchase agreement, which assigns a portion of the pending proceeds from their legal claim.
-Other consumers, such as those in CO, IL, MN, MO, SC, WI and some OK residents, will be offered a funding in the form of a pre-settlement loan, sometimes referred to as a lawsuit loan.
+Other consumers, such as those in SC and CO will be offered a funding in the form of a pre-settlement loan, sometimes referred to as a lawsuit loan.
 These transactions have important differences, therefore, consumers should carefully review and be aware of the type of transaction that is offered to them by any funding company.